nightowlcasino/NightOwl-Backend/README.md

 - [ ] Deploy dev environments to Virtual Private Servers

 #### Q2
-- [ ] Connect front-end with back-end applications
 - [ ] Try to integrate with ADAHandle because of the recent partnership between ADAHandle and ERG
 - [ ] Begin work on more complicated casino games (i.e. P2P betting, backjack)